How to award a contract when you buy services through the Digital Marketplace.

 You can only enter into a call-off contract with a supplier who’s been accepted onto either the G-Cloud or Digital Outcomes and Specialists framework (an agreement between government and suppliers) on the Digital Marketplace.

 Before you enter into a contract

 The financial position of suppliers isn’t checked when they apply to the frameworks.
 You can do financial checks, such as an Experian credit check, before you award the contract.
 Discuss the results with the supplier if you have concerns.

 What’s an order form and when to use it

-The order form is part of the contract.
-This is the part that you and the supplier fill in when you’ve agreed certain details.
+The order form is part of the call-off contract.
+This is the part that you fill and agree details with the supplier.
 It includes:

 - whether the supplier will provide a cloud or digital specialist service (depending on the framework)